aesha98/42-libft/README.md

 If you are a cadet at 42, you can take a sneak peek, but no cheating, that is not the 42 way.

 # TESTER
-🚧 building in progress 🚧
+🚧 still in progress 🚧